WHY DO THEY ACT THAT

 for surviving the drama of adolescence.

-In WHY Do They Act That Way?
-National Institute
+Do They Act That Way?
+National Institute on Media and

-Dr. David Walsh explains exactly what happens to the human
+David Walsh explains exactly what happens to the human brain

 Revealing the latest scientific findings in easy-to-understand